Next: Matrix commands, Previous: Generating Matrices, Up: Matrices and Tensors [Contents][Index]

 e13 : rank([[0,0],[0,0]]); e13: 0 e14 : rank([[0,0],[0,1]]); e14: 1 e15 : rank([[2,0],[0,1]]); e15: 2 e17 : rank([[b,c],[0,a]]); e17: 2 e18 : rank([[b,c,d],[a,0,a],[e,f,a]]); e18: 3

-returns the ith row of the matrix
+The command row returns the ith row of the matrix

-matrix, where i = int
+matrix, where i = int.
+If int is larger than

 the number of rows of matrix, then Jacal prints an error message.

-The corresponding command for columns of a matrix is col
+The corresponding command for columns of a matrix is col.

-is used to extract a column of a matrix.
+The command col is used to extract a column of a matrix.
 Here,

 matrix is a matrix and integer is a positive integer.
 If